2021 Samoan constitutional crisis: International reactions

 New Zealand Prime Minister Jacinda Ardern called on Samoa to maintain and uphold the rule of law, as well as respecting the democratic outcome of the elections.
 Ardern added that New Zealand had "complete faith in Samoa's institutions".

 Australian Foreign Minister Marise Payne called on all parties to "respect the rule of law and democratic processes".

 The Secretary-General of the United Nations "urge[d] leaders in Samoa to find solutions to the current political situation through dialogue".

 Pacific Islands Forum Secretary-General Henry Puna said the Forum was ready to offer help if necessary and called on all parties to pursue peaceful means to resolve their difficulties.

 Following the swearing-in ceremony, the Federated States of Micronesia became the first foreign government to recognise the new administration.
 On 27 May 2021, Palau became the second foreign government to recognise the legitimacy of Mataʻafa's administration.
 Later on, the government of the Marshall Islands joined Palau and Federated States of Micronesia in recognising the FAST government.

-Following the Court of Appeal's June 25 ruling, the Australian government called upon both parties to cooperate and convene parliament.
+Following the Court of Appeal's 25 June ruling, the Australian government called upon both parties to cooperate and convene parliament.
 The call was echoed by New Zealand and the European Union.

 On 9 July Commonwealth Secretary-General Patricia Scotland called for Samoa's leaders to uphold the rule of law and adhere to the values of the Commonwealth charter.
 On 10 July Pacific Islands Forum Secretary-General Henry Puna reminded Samoa of the values of the Biketawa Declaration, and said that recent court decisions offered a way forward.
 He was confident that all parties would work together to convene parliament as quickly as possible.

 On 20 July the British Acting High Commissioner to Samoa expressed concern that parliament had not yet met.

 Following the Court of Appeal decision on 23 July, the New Zealand government congratulated Fiamē Naomi Mata’afa on her election victory.
 The Commonwealth welcomed the ruling.
-The Australian government also congratulated Fiame and called for all parties to comply with the Court of Appeal's decision.
+The Australian government also congratulated Fiamē and called for all parties to comply with the Court of Appeal's decision.
 Fiamē was also congratulated by Pacific Islands Forum Secretary-General Henry Puna, Cook Islands Prime Minister Mark Brown, the European Union and the Chinese government.